taichi/modernjs/modernjs.en.md

 It is not used for loading modules with production code, but mainly for running test code.

-When executing unit test code in JavaScript, it is common to execute a test from detection of change of file.
+When executing unit test code in JavaScript, it is common to run a test from detection of a change of file.

 At this time just modifying the test code slightly, if you compile all the project code, it will not work at all.

 If you want to fully automate the process of compiling only files that changed and files related to them, you can hook `require` or` import`.

-Please note that the test code does not refer directly to the code under test, such as a test like E2E test, it does not work very well.
+Please note that the test code does not refer directly to the code under test, such as a test like an E2E test, it does not work very well.

 #### [babel-eslint](https://github.com/babel/babel-eslint)
 `babel-eslint` is a parser for handling JavaScript code extended with [Babel] with [ESLint].

-[ESLint] has evolved properly with [ESLint], so if you normally write code on ES and JSX you do not need `babel-eslint`.
+[ESLint] has evolved properly with [ESLint], so if you typically write code on ES and JSX, you do not need `babel-eslint`.

 Why is this necessary because you use a tool to declare and validate the type in JavaScript called [Flow].